 The ADVENS Group is involved at every step of the cotton industry as prime contractor or delegate project manager and is positioned as the privileged partner of cotton companies in their development projects.
-Its experts operate in the following fields: R & D, agronomy, transformation, technical support and are able to establish customized offers including auditing, consulting, technical and financial studies, civil engineering, supply of equipment and their shipping, the assembly and monitoring of the site, the start-up of the facilities, the training of the personnel as well as a support to the exploitation.
+Its experts operate in the following fields: R & D, agronomy, transformation, technical support and are able to establish customized offers including auditing, consulting, technical and financial studies, civil engineering, supply of equipment and their shipping, the assembly and monitoring of the site, the start-up of the facilities, the training of the staff as well as the support to the operation.

 The modernization of agronomic and technological know-how is at the heart of ADVENS Group’s sustainable development concerns.
-Improved methods that have been in place for decades enable us to meet the crucial needs of our partners: to optimize their production and transform their products while conserving resources and preserving the environment.
+Improved methods that have been implemented for decades enable us to meet the crucial needs of our partners: optimizing their production, processing their products while conserving resources and preserving the environment.

-Thus, from an agronomic point of view, new methods of cultivation were born within the group and allowed an improvement of the yields.
-These innovations form the basis of flexible agronomic practices, adapted to the specific resources of each region (soil type and fertility, water supply, etc.).
+Thus, from an agronomic point of view, new growing methods are born within the Group and allow an improvement of the yields.
+These innovations are the basis of flexible agronomic practices, adapted to the specific resources of each region (soil type and fertility, water supply, etc.).

-It is also about improving industrial processes of production and processing to meet current ecological concerns, without concealing the economic stakes.
-The Group now has recognized know-how in energy autonomy of its industrial sites, or in reprocessing water.
+It is also about improving the industrial methods of production and processing to meet current ecological concerns, without forgetting the economic stakes.
+The Group has recognized know-how in energy autonomy of its industrial sites, or in water treatment.